-ELIA BOSSHARD is an installation/visual artist, and scenographer whose work centres around the construction of material and mental spaces, encompassing site-specific installation, sculptural scale models, drawing and writing.
-In her practice, she draws on socio-political and phenomenological aspects of space to express the felt, but often unseen, relationships we have with space/place in daily life.
+ELIA BOSSHARD is an installation/visual artist, scenographer, and editor at ADSR Zine.
+Her work centres around the construction of material and mental spaces, encompassing site-specific installation, sculptural scale models, drawing and writing.
+In her practice, Bosshard draws on socio-political and phenomenological aspects of space to express the felt, but often unseen, relationships we have with space/place in daily life.

-Elia began exhibiting as a visual artist in 2019, presenting work at Sydenham International, Articulate Project Space, 107, NAS Inner West Council, Perspectives at CICA gallery (KR), Our Neon Foe, Fieldwork with Mimi Kind & Alexandra Spence, Siteworks Festival Bundanon, and Spatial Aphorisms at Studio One warehouse in Sydney.
+Bosshard began exhibiting as a visual artist in 2019, presenting work at Sydenham International, Articulate Project Space, 107, NAS Inner West Council, Perspectives at CICA gallery (KR), Our Neon Foe, Fieldwork with Mimi Kind & Alexandra Spence, Siteworks Festival Bundanon, and Spatial Aphorisms at Studio One the Parachute Ground in Sydney.

-In 2021, she co-authored the book Space Body Habit with dancer/somatic practitioner Ira Ferris, published by Frontyard - exploring the many ways we perceive or fail to perceive spaces and/or places.
+In 2021, she co-authored the book Space Body Habit with interdisciplinary artist Ira Ferris, published by Frontyard - exploring the many ways we perceive or fail to perceive spaces and/or places.

 * * *